 What is Urabandai?
 Reasons Why It's Perfect for Family Sightseeing

-Urabandai is a highland area in Kitashiobara Village, Fukushima Prefecture.
-It is dotted with over 300 lakes created by the 1888 eruption of Mount Bandai, offering beautiful natural scenery throughout the seasons.
-With easy access of about 2.5 hours from Tokyo by Shinkansen and car, it is a popular sightseeing destination for families with children.
+Urabandai is a highland area located in Kitashiobara Village, Fukushima Prefecture.
+It features over 300 lakes created by the 1888 eruption of Mount Bandai, offering beautiful natural scenery throughout the seasons.
+With easy access from Tokyo, about 2.5 hours by Shinkansen and car, it is a popular sightseeing destination for families with children.

 Recommended for families!
 10 sightseeing spots in Urabandai